 Tachover notes several strategies for reducing our exposure to microwave radiation.
 Use your cellphone as little as possible, turn off its cell data sensor (your email and notifications won’t get updated, but you can still receive calls and texts).
 Turn off your Wi-Fi router at night, or better yet, get a wired connection, and install jacks in each room.

-But there’s some radiation we can’t avoid, and it’s getting harder to find a place where microwaves aren’t buzzing in the background anymore.
+But there’s some radiation we can’t avoid, and it’s getting harder to find a place where microwave radiation isn’t buzzing in the background anymore.
 It could be impossible once 5G is complete.

 Debbie Persampire is a mother of two.
 She first became concerned about the impact of microwave radiation when she discovered a small cell installed right outside her home in Huntington, New York.
 It’s a brown cylinder attached to a post about five feet from her backyard fence, and aimed directly at her children’s second-floor bedroom.